• Home

 For the Vanilla Buttercream

-• Add in the vanilla and beat until combined.
+• Add in the 1 teaspoon pure vanilla extract and beat until combined.

-• While the mixer is on, slowly add in the water a little at a time until you get the desired consistency.
-You may not need to use all the water.
+• While the mixer is on, slowly add in the 2 tablespoons water a little at a time until you get the desired consistency.

 • Once all the ingredients are combined, turn the mixer to medium high speed and really whip that frosting.
 I would do this for about 3 minutes or until the frosting is super soft, fluffy and creamy.
 Set aside.